hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ## An API

-As per usual in my tutorial-style blog posts, we're going to take the route of defining an API first and then trying to implement it.
-Let's look at a simple module and the syntax involved in defining it.
+As per usual in my tutorial-style blog posts, we're going to go the route of first defining an API and then trying to implement it.
+Let's look at a simple module and its defining syntax.

 ```
 (defmodule math